37+ Google SERP Features: A Complete Guide

 Overview

-Carousel results, one of the most catchy Google SERP features, appear in return to general queries that involve several relevant answers, i.e. a group of results.
+Carousel results, one of the most eye-catching Google SERP features, appear for general queries with several relevant answers, i.e. a group of results.
 For example:

 • best horror movies